 - Start a garden…yes, I have heard this.

 Let’s get into the real geekiness of planning for a triathlon.
-Most coaches should use “periodization,” so here is your history lesson for the day.
+First, of course, most coaches should use “periodization,” so here is your history lesson for the day.

 Leonid Matveyev, a Russian professor, started analyzing how the Soviet athletes trained for the 1952 Olympic Games.
-His work, which scientifically validated periodization, showed that an annual training plan (ATP) should be divided into phases of training with each phase having a specific plan (increase endurance, increase strength, etc.) within that ATP.
-Each week/phases was then broken down smaller training phases called “macro-cycle” (2-6 week duration) and “micro-cycle” (one week of training).
+His work, which scientifically validated periodization, showed that an annual training plan (ATP) should be divided into training phases, with each phase having a specific plan (increase endurance, increase strength, etc.) within that ATP.
+Each week/phase was then broken down into smaller training phases called “macro-cycle” (2-6 week duration) and “micro-cycle” (one week of training).

 My athletes have “macro-cycles” of 3-4 weeks.
 These weeks range from 9-12 hours of training each week.
 If you are a Master athlete, I will have 2 weeks on/1 week recovery week.
 Us, old folks, need that extra rest.
 Under 40, 3 weeks on/1 week off.